hal4stvf/MaBi/README.md

 ## I found a mistake what should I do?

-Please just add the file and make a pull request.
+Please just edit the file (you can do it in the browser!) and make a pull request.
 If you are not sure if it is a mistake though you can of course just add an issue.

 ## What is github anyway?